angelinemarcelle/SideProjects/README.md

 # SideProjects

 There are various mini games programmed using Python.
 Starting from classic games such as Tic-Tac-Toe to more hardly heard games such as n-Queen.
-The rules of the games are as shown below.
+The game's rules are shown below:

 1. Tic-Tac-Toe
-   The game is played by 2 people who take turns marking the spaces in a three-by-three grid with X or O.
+   Two players alternately mark the spots on a three by three grid with an X or an O to play the game.
-   The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+   The winner is the player who successfully arranges three of their marks in a row that is either horizontal, vertical, or diagonal.

 2. Notakto
    Notakto is a tic-tac-toe variant.
 It is played across three 3 x 3 boards: Board A, board B and board C.